swordey/2DCarGameWithGA/README.md

 ## How to try
 The git repository contains a prebuilt executable for windows.
 To test it:
-* Download the bin folder
+* Download the bin.zip folder
+* Unzip the bin.zip folder
-* Start 2DCarGame.exe
+* Start bin/2DCarGame.exe

+INFO: If it does not work, install bin/vc_redist.X64.exe

 ## Deployment